 All decisions are made by the full Board of Directors.
 For each application, written documentation is distributed to the members of the Board of Directors prior to the meeting.
-The Board of Directors and the committees meet as often as required by circumstances.
+The Board of Directors and the committees meet as often as required by the circumstances.
 The Board of Directors meets at least five times per year, the Audit Committee and the Nomination and Remuneration Committee meet at least three times per year, and the Strategy and Sustainability Committee meets at least twice per year.
-In 2020, the Board held two half-day meetings, one conference call for the constitution of the Board after the Annual General Meeting and five meetings in the format of conference calls lasting 60 to 220 minutes.
-Furthermore, two circular Board resolutions were taken.
+In 2021, the Board held three half-day meetings, one conference call for the constitution of the Board after the AGM and eight conference calls lasting 10 to 180 minutes.
 For further details, see the table below.
 The CEO, the CFO and the Group General Counsel (who is the Secretary of the Board of Directors) also generally attend the Board meetings in an advisory role.
 Other members of the Executive Committee are invited to attend Board meetings as required to discuss the midterm planning, the strategy and the budget, as well as division-specific items (such as large investments and acquisitions).